The 3rd Conference for Higher Education Research –

 The impact of the COVID-19 pandemic on the world’s higher education will be long lasting.
 We in higher education must accept the reality of a paradigm shift.
 The crisis situation created by the horrible pandemic has served to jolt us out of the trap of yesterday’s status quo and make necessary changes.

-The CHER – Hong Kong 2020 aims to foster dialogue on the staggering impact of COVID-19 on the future of higher education and the innovations required to meet the global challenges, with special focus on the following topics:
+To promote SDG17, the CHER – Hong Kong 2020 aims to foster dialogue on the staggering impact of COVID-19 on the future of higher education and the innovations required to meet the global challenges, with special focus on the following topics:

 Teaching and Learning Innovations